 Make the Base

-- In a pot mix the cornstarch with water until there are no lumps left.
+- In a pot mix the cornstarch with water and the condensed milk until there are no lumps left.

 - Slowly stir in the evaporated milk (or heavy cream) until everything is blended well.